 Perfect Fit Conservatory Blinds

-At DIY Doctor we are always on the lookout for great products and great ideas that make DIY and home improvement fun and enjoyable and Direct Order suggested we check up on this particular idea.
+At DIY Doctor we are always on the lookout for great products and great ideas that make DIY and home improvement fun and enjoyable and when we came across the Perfect Fit blind we were very impressed.

 This is possibly the best way we have seen of fitting blinds to plastic frames without the need for the traditional drilling or screwing of the frames themselves avoiding all the hassle of trying to confirm if drilling the frames will invalidate the affore mentioned guarantees etc....

 Availabel in a great range of styles and colours, there is pretty much a Perfect Fit blind that will suit all situations and styles.

 Fitting the blind when it arrives is literally done in minutes.
 Using an ordinary credit card as a measure you simply slide special brackets (usually 4) into the existing window beads.